1. What are cookies?

 - Enabling a service to recognise your computer so you don't have to give the same information several times during one task.

-- Recognising that you may already have given a username and password so you don't need to do it for every web page requested.
+- Recognising that you have already logged in and entered a username and password, so you don't need to do it for every web page requested.

-- Analysing anonymous data to help us understand how people interact with government services so we can make them better.
+- Analysing anonymous data to help us understand how people interact with our services so we can make them better.

-Please be aware that restricting cookies may impact on the way our website works for you.
+For others, visit the browser developer's website.
+Please be aware that restricting essential cookies may impact the way our website works for you.

 Each page visited within this site is recorded in a log file.
 The contents of the log file are analysed to determine how many visitors we serve, which pages are most frequently viewed and where visitors connect from.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

-Questions, comments and requests regarding this statement are welcome and should be addressed to the Data Protection Officer at the address above under "Accessing your information".
+Questions, comments and requests regarding this statement are welcome and should be addressed to the Data Protection Officer.
+You can contact the Data Protection Officer at firstname.lastname@example.org